Niš Constantine the Great Airport

+It is named after the Roman emperor, who was born in Naissus (now Niš), Constantine the Great.

 History

 Early years

-The first airfield serving the city of Niš was established in 1910, near the village of Donje Međurovo.
-In the 1930s, then-national airline company Aeroput used the airport for civil service.
-In 1935, Aeroput included a stop in Niš in its, back then domestic, route linking Belgrade with Skopje.
+In 1912, the Air Command, the first aerial unit of the Kingdom of Serbia's military, was established in Niš, and a site near the village of Trupale, 8 kilometres away from the town, was selected as the site of the first airport.
+Construction began in 1923 on a new airport, located in Medoševac, where the airport is currently located.
+Ahead of the founding of Yugoslavia's national airline, Niš was designated in plans from 1927 as a stop on one of the highest-priority routes.
+In 1935, Aeroput included a stop in Niš on flights between Belgrade and Skopje.

 Following World War II, the airport was used as a military base.
 Among other units, it was a base for the 63rd Paratroop Brigade and 119th Aviation Brigade.
 A portion of the airport is still used by the Serbian Air Force and Air Defence.
 In 1952, at the site of today's airport, the first concrete runway, measuring 1500 m, was built and used for military flights.
 In order to maintain the pace with the development of military as well as civil aircraft, in 1972 the length of the runway was extended to 2200 m to accommodate larger contemporary commercial aircraft.

 In the 1970s, the airport was used for occasional service to the Adriatic coast.
 By the 1980s, this occasional service led the local authorities to recognize the needs of the people living in Niš as well as Southern and Eastern Serbia and took into account the economic development of the city.
 The association of economic and political entities prepared detailed terms and in 1986 made a decision on establishing the entity "Airport Niš".

 The terminal building as well as the ancillary support facilities were built and opened to service in 1986.
 This project also included the asphalt coated runway and built-in system of lights that provided visual descent guidance during runway approaches at night.
 The development of air traffic in Niš was not initiated just by JAT Yugoslav Airlines, but also by Slovenian company Inex-Adria Airways (Adria Airways nowadays), although both were domestic airlines back then.